makersacademy/takeaway-challenge/README_for_EvaD.md

   So that I can check if I want to order something
   I would like to see a list of dishes with prices

 This user story will have us creating a list of dishes with their matching prices.
 A data structure with keys and matching values probably means the use of a hash in this case.
 Our program's main object will be a Menu class for now.
+It would also be great to declare this hash as a constant of our class (as this is our takeway menu)

   - As a customer